-No cockpit; the paddler sits in a seat on the deck, easy to get on and off, excellent for warm weather.
+No cockpit; the paddler sits on the deck, which is easy to get on and off, excellent for warm weather.
 Many fishing kayaks are SOT designs.

-You guessed it, designed for rapids, need to be a skilled paddler with whitewater kayaks.
+You guessed it, designed for rapids, must be a skilled paddler with whitewater kayaks.

 As the name implies, racing kayaks go fast.
 Racing kayaks are long, flat, and designed to go straight with minimal turning.